 far away from their land, by making things easy for them and us.

-Old Business: Jos feels that we must have at a minimum 2 people who know exactly how to run the website and she requested that Ron, who’s in charge of the website, write up a tutorial/description
+Old Business: Jos feels that we must have at a minimum 2 people who know exactly how to run the website and she requested that Ron, who’s in charge of the website, write up a description

-of how to operate the website.
+of how to log-in to the website in order to post items, etc.

 Bookkeeping tools: If we were to go to a management company would we want to keep the laptop Linda purchased ($600) for accounting?
 After discussion it appears we would want to keep our records so that the laptop information would pass from board to board.
 She will continue to use the QuickBooks.
 We will want to have any bids from a management company to quote with and without the accounting being done.